adamjarling/share-this/README.md

 ## Synopsis

-Simple example of a custom AngularJS, Share This directive with links to Facebook, Twitter, LinkedIn, Email, Pinterest, and Google Plus
+Simple example of a custom "Share This" AngularJS directive.
+Share links to Facebook, Twitter, LinkedIn, Email, Pinterest, and Google Plus

 ## Code Example